taoabc/dragonbones-demos/README.md

-# DragonBones for Phaser 3 Runtime
+# DragonBones demos for phaser, pixi, cocos

 NEXT step:
-  1. change dragonBones runtime to module
+  1. debug all features under phaser
-  2. push it to npm
+  2. build for umd support

-This is DragonBones's npm version for phaser 3 only.
+  3. support other engine

 ## To learn more about
 * [DragonBones offical website](http://www.dragonbones.com/)